expressjs/expressjs.com/4x/en/api/app-use.md

     <tr>
       <td>** Array **</td>
       <td>
+      Use an array to group middleware logically.
-        Clubbing middleware in arrays is a good way to logically group them.
-The mount path has to be specified, if an array of middleware is passed as the first or the only set of middleware.
+      If you pass an array of middleware as the first or only middleware parameters, then you _must_ specify the mount path.
 <pre><code class="lang-js">var r1 = express.Router();
 r1.get('/', function (req, res, next) {
   next();